Dragonmystic707/exalted-reincarnated/docs/Lunars/Charms.md

 **Type:** Permanent
 **Mins:** Shapeshifting 4

-All shapeshifting actions may be performed Instantaneously, and are considered Reflexive instead of a Secondary Action.
+All shapeshifting actions may be performed Instantaneously, without mote cost, and are considered Reflexive instead of Free Action.

 ### Insidious Lunar Transformation